Data Loss Prevention @ RBC

 Learning about DLP Procedures

-My first challenge was to understand RBC's approach to cybersecurity and Data Loss.
-Prior to the summer, I had no idea what protocols might be in place when it came to a bank's security.
+My first challenge was to understand RBC's approach to cybersecurity and data protection.
 I found myself surrounded by questions — "how do incidents get flagged?" "is there a set of strict rules that determine which incidents go against company policy?" "how does auditing work?" "how are incidents escalated?" "who takes care of these incidents?".

 I found myself asking my manger lots of questions on the high level overview, as well as speaking to multiple people on the DLP team for more context.